Dimmanzo/culinary-academy/README.md

   - The Footer section includes links to the relevant social media sites.
 All links open up in a new tab to allow easy navigation for the user.
   - Also footer includes a copyright information.
 To deter unauthorized use of your website content.
-  - The footer is valuable to the user as it encourages them to keep connected via social media and also with copyright it secures the web page.
+  - The footer is valuable to the user as it encourages them to keep connected via social media and also with copyright it secures the webpage.

 ![Footer](https://github.com/Dimmanzo/culinary-academy/blob/main/media/footer.png)